yevheniiairapetian/r3play-client/README.md

 - Ability to log out
 - Ability to navigate to the Profile view
 - Ability to add a movie, anime, and TV series to favorites/delete them from favorites
-### Single Movie, Anime, TV series view
+### Single Movie, Anime, and TV series view
-- Returns data (title, description, genre, director, director's bio, image, release year, rating (IMDb and Rotten Tomatoes Audience rating), actors, etc) about a single movie, anime, TV series to the user
+- Returns data (title, description, genre, director, director's bio, image, release year, rating (IMDb and Rotten Tomatoes Audience rating), actors, etc) about a single movie, and episodes list for anime and TV series to the user
 - Displays a section with interesting facts (can be collapsed/expanded)
 - Shows a video player with the movie, anime, TV series, and Youtube trailer.
 - Ability to return back to the list
 #### Displays recommendations on:
 - Similar movies, anime, TV series
 - Movies, anime, and TV series by the same director
-- Same time to watch
+- Suggestions with the same duration
 - Movies, anime, TV series where the same actors are starring
 - Same IMDb Rating
 - Same Rotten Tomatoes Audience Rating